Site Survey

 What Is a Sign Site Survey?

 A sign site survey is a comprehensive, on-location evaluation conducted prior to design, engineering, permitting, and installation.
 It verifies real-world conditions so the sign is engineered to perform correctly in its actual environment — not just on a rendering.
-It protects the client from: • Permit rejections • Electrical overloads • Structural failures • Visibility miscalculations • Costly redesigns • Installation delays In short, it eliminates uncertainty.

-Why Site Surveys Are Mission-Critical
+Why Site Surveys Are Mission-Critical?

 Electrical Infrastructure & Load Capacity